GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 - removed giant like head change for Daelurin bloodline trait
 - NEW!
 Game Rule: apply or remove prowess muscle gain effect for female characters
 - NEW!
 Game Rule: apply or remove makeup effect from Beauty traits
 - Added manual style choices to the Valerith family.
-Might do others in the future
+Might do others in the future too!

-Added rules explanation to Expedition Trial of Cunning

-Added new "event decoration" to Elf Destiny events.
+Added rules explanation to Expedition Trial of Cunning Added new "event decoration" to Elf Destiny events.
 Tells player what "DLC" it came from.

 ## Bug Fixes/Tweaks